srlinuxeurope/DCFPartnerHackathon/srl-generic-lab/README.md

 ssh admin@clab-srl-generic-leaf1
 ```

-You can also access the nodes remotely hosts using the DNS name of a VM and the port numbers assigned to the respective services.
+You can also access the nodes remotely hosts using the DNS name of a VM and the port numbers assigned to the respective services - **except for hosts h1 to h4** which are not configured for that type of access.

 To get the list of ports allocated by containerlab: